sajodajo/SimFin-G4/README.md

-Got it!
-Since this is a multi-page app with multiple Python files (likely using Streamlit or a similar framework), here’s a more complete and structured README.md tailored for a multi-page app setup.

-⸻

-📈 Financial Analytics App
+📈 Flexitrade - Financial Analytics App

 An interactive multi-page web application for analyzing, predicting, and managing stock market data.
 Built for traders, analysts, and finance enthusiasts who want to explore and act on market insights with ease.